MMMG-UNH/Effect-of-interactions-on-elastic-cavitation/README.md

 This loops over all 27 d/R values used in the paper and runs each through the full pipeline.
 By default it uses `fixed` BC (cavity-interface problem).
 To run the cavity-cavity problem instead, change `fixed` to `symm` in `batch_run.sh`.

-> ⚠️ Running the full batch at `Finest` mesh quality with 15000 steps is computationally intensive.
-Consider using `Fine` or `Medium` quality for exploratory runs.

 ---

 ## Output